Pirates of the Caribbean: Dead Man's Chest: Marketing

-The first trailer was attached to The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
+The first trailer was released in December 2005, being attached to The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 Disney produced a comic book adaption in their Junior Graphic Novels: Pirates of the Caribbean: Dead Man's Chest (2007).
 Disney sponsored a racing yacht in the 2005 event of the Volvo Ocean Race.
 The boat, aptly named Black Pearl, raced under the team name "Pirates of the Caribbean" for the United States.
 The boat itself was a Volvo Open 70 class yacht designed by Farr Yacht Design.
 She was skippered to a 2nd-place finish by American Paul Cayard after 31,000 nm (57,000 km), divided into 9 legs, taking 8 months to complete.